AravindhPandiyan/Parkinsons_FOG/docs/streamlit_app/data_processing.md

 `process_get(data: dict, payload: dict, api_type: str) ‑> str`
 :   `process_get` function is used processes the response data received from the particular API.

     Params:
-        `data`: data is the response data of the API.
+        `resp`: resp is the response from the API.

         `payload`: payload is the expected data to be sent to the API.